Netflix/vmaf/resource/doc/cambi.md

 </VMAF>
 ```

+## Python Library

-CAMBI can also be invoked in the [Python library](VMAF_Python_library.md).
+CAMBI can also be invoked in the [Python library](python.md).
 Use `CambiFeatureExtractor` as the feature exatractor, and `CambiQualityRunner` as the quality runner.